West End Church of Christ Silver Point: Design

 The West End Church of Christ Silver Point is an example of a simple, rural church with an African-American folk vernacular design.
 The structure is a rectangular brick structure with a concrete foundation and a gabled, asphalt-shingled roof.
 The church's south wall contains a covered porch and the double-door main entrance.
 The north wall once contained two rear doors, but these have been sealed.
 The east and west walls both contain four windows topped by brick arches.
 The top of the south wall contains a block of concrete which may have at one time held a stone inscribed with the name of the church or school.

 The church's interior follows a basic floor plan, with two sets of pews divided by a central aisle leading to the pulpit.
-In accordance with the congregation's understanding of Scripture that musical instruments are not authorized by the New Testament for use in worship, there is no piano or organ to be found.
+In accordance with the congregation's Campbellite understanding of Scripture that musical instruments are not authorized by the New Testament for use in worship, there is no piano or organ to be found.
 The pews are not original, but were retrieved from another church building.
 The pulpit is flanked by two rooms that serve as a Sunday school classrooms.
 In the 1970s, the walls were covered with wooden paneling, and acoustical tiles were added to the ceiling.

 A granite monument commemorating the founding of the church and its predecessor, the Silver Point Christian Institute, stands near the entrance to the church's driveway.
 A modern cemetery is located behind the church.